About Canadian Energy Metals

 FAQs

-Thor is a greenfield project that demonstrates very good potential for advancement to development.
+The Thor Project is a greenfield project that demonstrates very good potential for advancement to development.
 The PEA results are positive and support the rapid advancement of the project.
-However, the PEA is the first in a series of many de-risking steps.
+However, the PEA is just the first in a series of many de-risking steps.

-It should be noted that PEA financial results are neither definitive, nor do they represent the valuation of Thor or the Company.
+Note that PEA financial results are neither definitive, nor do they represent the valuation of the Thor Project or the Company.
 They do not provide the same level of detail and assurance as prefeasibility or feasibility studies, which are the next steps for CEM.

-The next steps to de-risking the project is to complete a Pre-feasibility study and the design engineering for a commercial demonstration plant.
-This includes constant evaluation of project scenarios, sensitivities and risks identified along with the assumptions applied to further optimize decisions to advance Thor.
+The next steps to de-risking the project are to complete a Prefeasibility Study and the design engineering for a commercial demonstration plant.
+This includes constant evaluation of project scenarios, sensitivities and risks identified, along with the assumptions applied, to further optimize decisions to advance the Thor Project.

 In 2026, CEM’s key milestones include:

 No. The PEA does not represent the current enterprise value of the Company.
-Market valuations are based on stage of development, capital requirements, timeline to production, and risk expectations which are all highly variable and subject to judgement.
-The PEA only provides a preliminary estimate of long-term project economics under specific assumptions.
+Market valuations are based on stage of development, capital requirements, timeline to production and risk expectations, which are all highly variable and subject to judgement.
+The PEA provides a preliminary estimate of long-term project economics under specific assumptions.
+The positive results demonstrated by our PEA firmly justified continuing the evaluation of the Thor Project.

 The Company’s primary objective is to advance the project through de-risking milestones to bridge intrinsic project value and realized enterprise value.